 Do counter-depth refrigerators cost more than their traditional brethren?
 Probably.
 It’s difficult to do a cost-comparison between counter-depth and standard refrigerators, partly because many newer counter-depth models come with extra features like smart technology or swappable fridge/freezer zones.

 A traditional-size Whirlpool French door fridge with internal water dispenser is priced at $1,899 at The Home Depot.
-A similar version in counter-depth, with five fewer interior cubic feet, runs $2,332.
-But we also found counter-depth models with fewer bells and whistles that were priced more in line with standard-depth models.
+We also found counter-depth models with fewer bells and whistles that were priced more in line with standard-depth models.

 Ultimately, it’s up to the homeowner to decide how important the aesthetics, saved space and convenience of a counter-depth refrigerator are for their home, and whether it’s worth the potentially higher price.